lisakawai/music_transformation/index.md

 This calculation includes both pitched and unpitched notes, is calculated after rhythmic quantization, is not influenced by tempo, and is calculated without regard to the dynamics, voice or instrument of any given note.

-The most common rhythmic value is 8th note.
+The most common rhythmic value is 8th note in this example.
 The notes that are NOT 8th notes are shown in red.
 The model is able to decrease the prevalence of 8th notes according to the control.

 ||→Decrease the prevalence of 8th notes→||